CumulusNetworks/docs/content/cumulus-netq-45/NVLink4/NVOS-images.md

 toc: 4
 ---

 NVOS images are managed with lifecycle management in the NetQ UI.
-This section details how to check for missing images, upgrade images, and specify default images.
+This section details how to check for missing images, upload images, and specify default images.

 To complete the tasks outlined in this section, expand the <img src="https://icons.cumulusnetworks.com/01-Interface-Essential/03-Menu/navigation-menu.svg" height="18" width="18"/> Menu.
 Under **Admin**, select **Manage switches**: